dkhaothong/dkhaothong.github.io/_projects/Worldcat.md

 #### Evaluating the Navigation

 Since this was a design exercise, I knew that any research on users I could conduct in the early stages was quite limited.
-If I had the time, I would have created personas of users to keep in mind user pain points as I designed.
-I began by creating a user flow of the desktop version of the website to orient myself.
+Therefore, I began by creating a user flow of the desktop version of the website to orient myself.
 Specifically, I was interested in determining the flow of how users navigated the website when searching for an item using the catalog.
-This was important because it would allow me to prioritize what information needed a strong call-to-action when designing the mobile interface.
+How many steps did this take?
+Was it easy or difficult to get to the goal state?
+What visually stood out on each page to get me towards the next step(s)?
+All these factors were important because they would allow me to prioritize what information needed a strong call-to-action when designing the mobile interface.

 <img src="/images/WorldCatFlow.png" alt="WorldCatFlow" width="70%" height="70%"/>